Ai Accountant

 Step 1: Export Your Purchase Register

-Export your purchase data from Tally, Zoho Books, or your ERP in Excel, CSV, or JSON format.
+Export your purchase data from Tally or your ERP in Excel, CSV, or JSON format.

-Most tools also support direct integrations that pull data automatically, but even a manual export works to get started.
+Most tools also support direct integrations that pull data automatically.
+Even a manual export works to get started.

 Step 2: Import GSTR-2B